List of awards and honors received by John Ashbery: Raymond Roussel Society Medal

-As a great admirer of avant-garde French writer Raymond Roussel (1877–1933), Ashbery was a founding member of the Raymond Roussel Society in 2016.
+As an admirer of avant-garde French writer Raymond Roussel (1877–1933), Ashbery was a founding member of the Raymond Roussel Society in 2016.
 The following June, he became the first recipient of the Raymond Roussel Society Medal for "rediscovering and spreading awareness of Raymond Roussel in the United States of America."

 Joan Bofill-Amargós, president of the Raymond Roussel Society, designed the medal itself: a gold-plated silver medallion which, as a reference to an event from Roussel's life, contained a cookie in the shape of a five-pointed star inside.
 Ashbery's poor health did not permit him to leave his home, so Bofill-Amargós personally delivered it to him at his home in Hudson.
 The next day, Trevor Winkfield publicly accepted the medal on Ashbery's behalf during an event held at the Instituto Cervantes in New York.

 Robert Creeley Award

 Named for poet Robert Creeley, the Robert Creeley Award benefitted institutions in Acton, Massachusetts, like its Memorial Library.
 Ashbery gave a reading there when he received the award in spring 2008.

 The Robert Creeley Foundation was formed in 2001 in Acton, Massachusetts to benefit the town's local library, schools, and community at large.
 It was formed by poets Robert Clawson and Robert Creeley, the foundation's namesake and the first recipient of its Robert Creeley Award.
 The foundation presented the award every year to an "internationally renowned poet", who would be invited to Acton to offer free public readings, give presentations at local schools, and donate signed copies of their books to the collection of the Acton Memorial Library.
 Creeley and Ashbery had attended Harvard together and remained friends long afterward.

 Ashbery won the Robert Creeley Award in spring 2008, three years after Creeley's death.
 The award was presented by Robert's widow Pen Creeley.
 He gave three poetry readings: the first at R. J. Grey Junior High School, another the following day at Acton-Boxborough Regional High School, and at the Memorial Library.
 More than 800 audience members, in total, attended these events.
 Local students Peter Boskey and Michael Bottari opened for Ashbery with readings of their original poems.
 They were the first winners of the foundation's Helen Creeley Student Poetry Prize, a contest open to submissions from area high schoolers and named for Robert's sister, who was also a poet.